 Michael opens the basement door.
 Two glowing red eyes look up at him out of the darkness.
 He jumps.
 He falls down the stairs.
 Becka, his Siamese cat, meows plaintively and washes his face.
 Her pale blue eyes still glow red in the reflected light from upstairs.

-Awkward -- unless you're writing this as a plot synopsis for submitting a novel.
+It's awkward unless you're writing this as a plot synopsis for submitting a novel.
 A presentation synopsis should be written in the third person, present tense.
 That's just what the industry considers standard.
 It can sound informal, like someone telling a story.
-Put quotes around the sample Present Tense paragraph and it just sounds like someone's voice.
+Put quotes around the sample present tense paragraph, and it just sounds like someone's voice.
 It doesn't work in descriptive prose because it's too informal and distracting.

 There are exceptions.
 You can set general past tense and refer to some element in the sentence as being present (including timeless) or future tense.
 Let's look at that third tense now, before we get into the really tricky stuff—tenses for time travelers.

 Michael will open the basement door.
 Two glowing red eyes are going to look up at him out of the darkness.
 He'll jump.
 He'll fall down the stairs.
 Becka, his Siamese cat, is going to meow plaintively and wash his face.
 Her pale blue eyes will still glow red in the reflected light from upstairs.

 It's awkward, to say the least—until you do this to it.

 I just went back to past tense in the dialogue tag.
 It doesn't matter what tense you use in dialogue.
 Let that be dictated by the character's voice.
-Now, I trimmed the descriptions in the dialogue version because Greg could care less that it's reflected light.and his voice was a lot more casual.
+Now, I trimmed the descriptions in the dialogue version because Greg couldn't care less that it's reflected light, and his voice was a lot more casual.